NetApp/trident/docs/kubernetes/deploying/operator-deploy.rst

     Version:
   Events:                  <none>

-This error indicates that there already exists a TridentProvisioner that was used to install Trident.
-Since each Kubernetes cluster can only have one instance of Trident, the operator ensures that at any given time there only exists one active TridentProvisioner that it can create.
+This error indicates that there already exists a TridentOrchestrator that was used to install Trident.
+Since each Kubernetes cluster can only have one instance of Trident, the operator ensures that at any given time there only exists one active TridentOrchestrator that it can create.

 Another thing to do is to check the operator logs.
 Trailing the logs of the ``trident-operator`` container can point to where the problem lies.